 It should be understood that auricular acupuncture is only one component of substance abuse treatment.
 It should be used primarily as an adjunct to conventional methods of psychosocial rehabilitation including twelve-step programs, herbal medicine, counseling, peer support and, when needed, appropriate medical stabilization through psycho-pharmaceuticals.

-When the term “Auricular Acupuncture” is used within the context of drug abuse rehabilitation, reference is made to acupuncture in the ear which corresponds to the protocol set by NADA (National Acupuncture Detoxification Association).
-It does not refer to acupuncture on the earlobe which based on traditional Chinese Medicine methods for the treatment disease.
+When the term “Auricular Acupuncture” is used within the context of drug abuse rehabilitation, reference is made to acupuncture on the earlobe, which corresponds to the protocol set by NADA (National Acupuncture Detoxification Association).
+It does not refer to auricular acupuncture based on traditional Chinese Medicine methods for the treatment disease.